therightnee/Udacity-Self-Driving-Car-Nanodegree/Term 1 - Project 1 - Simple Lane Detection/README.md

 My pipeline is as follows:

--Greyscale Conversion
+* Greyscale Conversion
--Gaussian Blur
+* Gaussian Blur
--Canny Transform
+* Canny Transform
--Region Masking
+* Region Masking
--Hough Line Transform
+* Hough Line Transform

 Each step was tuned to minimize artifacts and maximize the amount of lane line recognized.
 The Hough Line transform was the most difficult for me to conceptualize, but certainly offered the most flexibility and precision in lane detection.